Alternator: Classifications

-Alternators may be classified by method of excitation, number of phases, the type of rotation, cooling method, and their application.
+Alternators may be classified by the method of excitation, number of phases, the type of rotation, cooling method, and their application.

 By excitation

-There are two main ways to produce the magnetic field used in the alternators, by using permanent magnets which create their own persistent magnetic field or by using field coils.
+There are two main ways to produce the magnetic field used in the alternators: by using permanent magnets, which create their persistent magnetic field, or by using field coils.
 The alternators that use permanent magnets are specifically called magnetos.

 In other alternators, wound field coils form an electromagnet to produce the rotating magnetic field.

 A device that uses permanent magnets to produce alternating current is called a permanent magnet alternator (PMA).
-A permanent magnet generator (PMG) may produce either alternating current, or direct current if it has a commutator.
+A permanent magnet generator (PMG) may produce either alternating current or direct current if it has a commutator.

 Direct-connected direct-current (DC) generator

-This method of excitation consists of a smaller direct-current (DC) generator fixed on the same shaft with the alternator.
-The DC generator generates a small amount of electricity just enough to excite the field coils of the connected alternator to generate electricity.
-A variation of this system is a type of alternator which uses direct current from a battery for initial excitation upon start-up, after which the alternator becomes self-excited.
+This method of excitation consists of a smaller direct-current (DC) generator fixed on the same shaft as the alternator.
+The DC generator generates a small amount of electricity, just enough to excite the field coils of the connected alternator to generate electricity.
+A variation of this system is a type of alternator that uses direct current from a battery for initial excitation upon start-up, after which the alternator becomes self-excited.

+Direct-connected alternating-current (AC) generator

+This method of excitation consists of a smaller alternating-current (AC) generator fixed on the same shaft as the alternator.
+The AC stator generates a small amount of field coil excitation current, which is induced in the rotor and rectified to DC by a bridge rectifier built in to the windings where it excites the field coils of the larger connected alternator to generate electricity.
+This system has the advantage of not requiring brushes, which increases service life, although with a slightly lower overall efficiency.
+A variation of this system is a type of alternator that uses direct current from a battery for initial excitation upon start-up, after which the alternator becomes self-excited.

 Transformation and rectification

-This method depends on residual magnetism retained in the iron core to generate weak magnetic field which would allow a weak voltage to be generated.
-This voltage is used to excite the field coils for the alternator to generate stronger voltage as part of its build up process.
+This method depends on residual magnetism retained in the iron core to generate a weak magnetic field, which would allow a weak voltage to be generated.
+This voltage is used to excite the field coils so the alternator can generate stronger voltage as part of its build up process.
 After the initial AC voltage buildup, the field is supplied with rectified voltage from the alternator.